WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/did-primer-extended.md

 The DID Auth specification will standardize this cryptographic challenge/response authentication protocol so it can be used with any DID that supports it.
-DID Auth endpoints would then become one of the standard DID identity services than can be discovered via a DID document.
+DID Auth endpoints would then become one of the standard DID identity services that can be discovered via a DID document.

 ## DIDs and Privacy by Design